kamathsachin/project-python/README.md

 # 22 - Mile to Km Converter
 This project demonstrates creation of GUI components with Tkinter.
 As part of this project, the user entered miles is converted to kms.

+# 23 - Pomodoro
+This project demonstrates the use of Tkinter to create a Pomodoro application